Header Image

 4.11.3.
 The stress benefits of “Doing what you’re doing, mostly in a rush”

-If stress had an interest of its own (which it does not have, it is - from an evolutionary biological point of view - merely the collection of survival strategies that were so successful that their bearers were able to reproduce considerably more frequently and therefore pass on their successful strategies more often), it would want us to be very focused on dealing with the existing problems.
+If stress had an interest of its own (which it doesn’t, it is - from an evolutionary biology point of view - just the collection of survival strategies that were so successful that their bearers were able to reproduce much more frequently and therefore pass on their successful strategies more often), it would want us to be very focused on dealing with the existing problems.
 Evolutionary biology is not about enjoying solving problems, it is about surviving.

 Only when the fight for survival has been won, only when the stressor has disappeared, is there room for relaxation, enjoyment and the resulting recovery.
 Until then, a loan is taken out - you live at the expense of pleasure and relaxation.
 Whether this loan can ever be repaid is irrelevant at the moment of the fight for survival.
-If the person concerned does not survive, they no longer need to recover.
+If the person with ADHD does not survive, there is no need to recover.

 4.11.4.
 Stress benefit of “Difficulty to pursue a leisure activity calmly”

-Just as stress serves to encourage the person affected to actively deal with the stressor, it also serves to prevent them from relaxing and indulging in a pleasurable activity while there are potentially life-threatening dangers.
+Just as stress serves to encourage the person with ADHD to actively engage with the stressor, it also serves to prevent people from indulging in relaxed enjoyment activities while there are potentially life-threatening dangers.

 4.12.
 Mood swings as consequences of stress

 In our view and from an evolutionary biology perspective, mood swings are an expression of the shift in perception to the here and now, which is triggered by stress in order to focus attention on the stressor.
-If our perception is focused on the here and now, it stands to reason that our mood will also follow the here and now more closely.
+If perception is focused on the here and now, it stands to reason that the mood also follows the here and now more closely.

 A negative self-image (you’re not good enough, do more to survive, don’t be satisfied with what you’ve done so far, stay active to get better) could also be a motivation to change previous habits and master the acute challenge.
 However, the concepts of self-esteem understand this as a consequence of cognitive processes.
 It is therefore rather unlikely that negative self-esteem is a direct consequence of stress.